Country of origin: cambodia

 [r] Yes, Teochew, my parents were Chinese.
 They had fled China.
 To go to Pursat.

-[i] They were gone a long time ago?
+[i] They had left a long time ago?

 [r] Yes, a long time ago.
-They had left China to live in Pursat.
+They left China to go and live in Pursat.
 Then we went to Phnom Penh.
 We went to live in Phnom Penh.

-[i] You know if the Teochew who went there… Was it your grandmother… who was… Was it your grandmother who before who…
+[i] Do you know if the Teochew who went there… Was it your grandmother… who was… Was it your grandmother who before that…

 [i] What year did they go to live in Cambodia?

-[r] Yes, it was my parents who went to Cambodia.
+[r] Yes, my parents went to Cambodia.
 My parents had nine children.
 Nine children.
-Five girls, No, five boys and four girls.
+Five girls, no, five boys and four girls.
 They came from China with four children, then in Cambodia they had five children.

 [r] Me?
 I was the eighth.
 The eighth.
 I was the eighth.
-Today, I still have a younger brother and an older brother.
-The others died during Pol Pot’s time.
-Many of them are dead.
+Today, I have a little brother and a big brother left.
+The others died during the Pol Pot era.
+Many of them died.

 [r] I was about 3 years old.
-I was about 3 years old when I moved to Phnom Penh.
+I was about 3 years old when I went to live in Phnom Penh.

-[i] Do you remember, before, life in Phnom Penh, how it was?
+[i] Do you remember what life was like in Phnom Penh before?

 [r] Life… I don’t know, I was little.
 Later, I didn’t have to work.
-I was doing… I was doing business.
-I was selling jade.
+I did… I did business.
+I sold jade.
 Pearls.

 [r] Yes.